 Inspection Tags

 Together, our range of inspection tags can be used across inspection, maintenance, warning, lock-out and isolation regimes and procedures in industrial settings.
-Tags can be used to identify all types of equipment including valves, flanges, drains, slings, shackles and gas cylinder tanks.
+Inspection tags can be used to identify all types of equipment, including valves, flanges, drains, slings, shackles and gas cylinder tanks.
 They are ideal for periodic inspection tagging of plant and equipment to ensure appropriate safety and inspection regimes are maintained, ensuring compliance with Health and Safety legislation, including LOLER, PUWER and Working at Height regulations.
 For example, our rubberised inspection tie tags are also well suited to identify Safe Working Loads (SWL's), next inspection dates and expiration periods for all types of safety-critical lifting equipment, including lifting shackles, slings and safety nets.

 Picture for category Inspection Tags